 Please contact me directly if you have been referred by someone specifically and/or feel you have a special circumstance.
 Additional travel fees may apply.

 Do you offer gift certificates?

 YES!
 Gift Certificates are available in ANY AMOUNT.
 Contact me directly and I can personalize a gift certificate in your desired amount.
 Gift certificate recipients can use the gift certificate(s) towards ANY SERVICE - HOME OR VIRTUAL, however, I reserve the right to determine if the service is appropriate at the time of booking and my terms and conditions of service apply.
-(For example, Lactation Doula service cannot be booked unless a mother has already had an initial consultation with me.)
 See my terms & conditions below.

 Within 24 hours from your purchase, you will receive your gift certificate in the email address that you provide (this may be yours or the the gift recipient's email).
 You may print the email to physically give it to the recipient if you would like, but this is not necessary.
 The "code" provided on the gift certificate is what is needed at the time of redemption.
 PLEASE NOTE: GIFT CERTIFICATES EXPIRE ONE YEAR FROM PURCHASE DATE.